christos-z/my-site/README.md

 # My Portfolio

-My portfolio written in Angular 2, hooks into a mock api which will later be served via a nodejs backend.
+My portfolio written in Angular 2 and hooks into a mock api which will later be served via a nodejs backend.

 run `NPM install` and then `ng serve` to run.